sdmeers/weatherstation/readme.md

 The webpages to display the weather data can be accessed via `localhost:5000` or '<IP_address>:5000'.

-Use commands
+## Useful  commands
-* check the status of your service:
+Check the status of your service:

 ```
 sudo systemctl status weather_app.service
 ```

-* Stop, restart & disable your service:
+Stop, restart & disable your service:

 ```
 sudo systemctl stop weather_app.service